AlexDralur/quiz-project-2/README.md

 ​
 ## **Bugs**

-Problem 🐞: Text on the hero-image unreadable on big screens.
+Problem 🐞: Congratulations area was appearing when user clicked on "Check Highscores" button.

-Cause🛠: The location of the text on big screens was on the white area of the image.
+Cause🛠: The parent div was losing its class which was the one hiding it.

-Resolution✅: Another div was added in-between to provide shading when on big screens.
+Resolution✅: Add another class only to the child div to allow to disappear while the parent appeared.
 ***
 Problem 🐞: Page taking too long to load and impacting the performance.